andreitulpan/Neural-Eye/Frontend/src/docs/api-documentation.md

 1. **Registration/Login:** Use endpoints 1 or 2 to authenticate
 2. **Token Storage:** Store the received token in localStorage
-3. **Authenticated Requests:** Include the token in the Authorization header for endpoints 4 and 5
+3. **Authenticated Requests:** Include the token in the Authorization header for endpoints 3 and 4

 ## Error Handling